 How AI is helping shops and retailers learn more about their customers in different ways:

-Providing product recommendations increases conversion rate by 915% and average order value by 3%.
+Providing product recommendations increases conversion rates and average order values.

 Implementing chatbots can provide a better customer experience.